We Didn’t Like Tai O Fishing Village in Hong Kong

 Okay, now for my quibbles with Tai O. The main issue is that I don’t get an ‘idyllic’ vibe from Tai O so much as an impoverished one.

 In doing research prior to visiting, my impression was that Tai O exists because its residents are holding onto their way of life.
-That for over 200 years, this has been a fishing village, and even in the face of Hong Kong’s quickly-evolving economy, they embrace their roots.
+That for over 200 years, this has been a fishing village, and even in the face of Hong Kong’s ever-evolving economy, they embrace their roots.
+That’s an awesome idea in theory.

 Whether that’s an accurate assessment of Tai O is unclear.
 Many of the people in the village appeared to be older, perhaps at an age and social status that all but precludes making a career leap or significant life change.
 Or, at the very least, makes it incredibly daunting.